FabioChiodini/ProjectSpawnSwarmtc/README.md

 - A number of VMs in GCE (specified in the variable export GCEVM_InstancesK) as "slaves"

-It then starts many Docker Containers (honeypots) via Docker Swarm (the number of instances is specified in the variable InstancesK in the main configuraion file
+It then starts many Docker Containers (honeypots) via Docker Swarm (the number of instances is specified in the variable InstancesK in the main configuration file)

 It also opens up all required port on AWS Security Groups and on GCE

-Currently it opens all ports for Docker Swarm /machine and SSH plus port 80 (to test the Docker application nginx)
+Currently it opens all ports for Docker Swarm, Docker Machine and SSH plus ports specified in the configuration fiels for dockerized applications.

 Here's an high level diagram: